Holland & Belgium Bike & Boat: Bruges to Amsterdam

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Amsterdam airport will be provided (an approximately 20- to 30-minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation will be provided to Amsterdam Airport for your departing flight.
+The drive takes approximately 40 to 60 minutes, depending on traffic.

 Included Meals: Breakfast